 Payback period calculator

-But, is it worth to pay more money for an appliance that uses less power?
+But, is it worth paying more money for an appliance that uses less power?

 Payback period of a home appliance